Friends of RHP projects & activities 2023

 Kirby Day.
 Saturday, August 26th

+August.
 Richfield Community Day 2023

 Tour the Treasure / Support the Future fundraising campaign.

 Four "preview" tours for members of RJRD and RHP staff.
-Eight "exclusive" tours for donors.
+Eight exclusive tours for donors.

 Four tours open to the public.

 Four "preview" tours for members of RJRD and RHP staff.
-Eight "exclusive" tours for donors.
+Eight exclusive tours for donors.

 Four tours open to the public.

 July.
 Two New Banners at Kirby's Mill flank the original banner.
 An updated checklist of work accomplished, and the tasks yet to do.
-Plus, an interim donor recognition and Thanks.
+Plus, an interim Donor Recognition and Thanks.

+ISMP and Native Species restoration includes familiarization with the topography and identification of species existing in RHP.
 So far this year we found a grove of bladdernut trees, a mock orange, and an aphid that may take care of the garlic mustard problem for us.
 We protect selected trees from beaver damage.

 Mill restoration work - May 27